 I’d only been to DC once, in the 7th Grade on a school trip to the East Coast.
 A classmate of mine (who also happened to be on that trip!) now lives in DC and serves as Executive Director for a nonprofit called BEST Kids, Inc. BEST Kids needed support around their annual gala taking place in October and strategy to support their year-round fundraising efforts to continue to provide caring and consistent mentors for youth in DC’s foster care system.
 It was a perfect fit for me and I’m so grateful to Krislyn for the opportunity to help this organization (and also the space on her couch!) that allowed me to stay in DC for the past two months.
 It’s been so great to be able to combine work and play, to enjoy the beautiful fall weather here in the nation’s capital and to get to see sides of the city that I wouldn’t have if I had come as a tourist.

 A photo posted by Malia Yoshioka (@maliayoshioka) on

 My time in DC is winding down, and soon I’ll be heading back to Indiana for Thanksgiving, then back to Turkey at the end of the month.
-I’m definitely missing my house, boyfriend, cat and being able to sleep in my own bed!
+I’m definitely missing my house, boyfriend, cat and being able to sleep in my own bed, I’m thinking about getting one of those sleep machines do that I can sleep again!
 Not to mention Turkish food and the beautiful (and soon to be snowy) landscape of Cappadocia.

 This year has definitely been one of SERENDIPITY – happy coincidences that have led me to friends, family and new experiences all over the world.
 Soon it will be time to start thinking about my word for next year, but for now I’m just basking in the moments that have made this year one of continuous surprises and reminded me of the joy of living in the present moment.